code-423n4/2021-11-nested/README.md

 | **NestedRecords**    | **233** | Tracks underlying assets of NestedNFTs.
 (Amount, NestedReserve). |
 | **FeeSplitter**      | **276** | Receives payments in ERC20 tokens from the factory when fees are sent.
 Allows each party to claim the amount they are due. |
 | **NestedBuyBacker**  | **121** | Pulls tokens from the FeeSplitter, buys back NST tokens on the market, and burns a part of it. |

+> Nested Finance will launch a token (NST).
+The contract is out of the scope of this audit.

 ### Operators (modularization)